 All right.

-Now this alliance that we're talking about, Russia, China, Iran, and probably I would assume North Korea gets involved.
+Now, this alliance that we're talking about, Russia, China, Iran, and probably I would assume North Korea gets involved.

-I didn't like that the Chinese were brokering deals with the Saudis and the Iranians and now the Saudis and the Syrians, because they're peeling away American allies.
+I didn't like that the Chinese were brokering deals with the Saudis and the Iranians and now the Saudis and the Syrians because they're peeling away American allies.

-So this issue came up about the issue of Israel, and I guess you want Russell Brand's show, and you said, and this is the exact quote come 2028, additional aid won't be necessary in order to have the kind of stability we'd actually have in the Middle East uh by having Israel more integrated with its partners.
+And you said, and this is the exact quote, come 2028, additional aid won't be necessary in order to have the kind of stability we'd actually have in the Middle East by having Israel more integrated with its partners.

 I think that is a noble, lofty goal.

-Uh we have gone backwards since Trump left office.
+We have gone backwards since Trump left office.

 So I don't want to weaken the alliance, Sean.